 The 53-year-old has overseen a period of radical change within the Nationalelf and deserves to be rewarded for his invaluable work

 For many, the 53-year-old's footballing idealism, public persona and well-coiffed hair are evidence that he is not suited for the job.
-Germany, it claims, has lost what made the nation a fearsome machine - the steely mentality of a winner.
+Germany, they claim, have lost what made them a fearsome machine - the steely mentality of winners.
 Polls on numerous websites unanimously called for his sacking.

-However, you only have to look at the transformation that has gone on within the Nationelf itself to understand the value of his work in revolutionizing the team.
+However, you only have to look at the transformation that has gone on within the Nationelf itself to understand the value of his work in revolutionising the team.

 However, within two years, Klinsmann and Low had completely revamped the team.
 Abandoning the style of old, they put their faith in the new generation of players, admirably finishing third in the 2006 World Cup on home soil, showcasing some great attacking football in the process.

 Once the tournament was over, Klinsmann left the reins to Low alone.
 And that was when his style truly began to pay off.
 They were runners-up at Euro 2008 and reached the semi-finals in both the 2010 World Cup (perhaps playing the best football of the tournament) and the 2012 European Championship.